mesosphere/dcos-docs-site/pages/1.12/installing/production/patching/index.md

 ## Supported patch paths
 - From the latest GA version of previous to the latest GA version of current.
 For example, if 1.10.2 is the latest and 1.12.0 is the latest, this patch would be supported.
 - From any current release to the next.
-For example, a patch from 1.12.1 to 1.12.2 would be supported.
+For example, a patch from 1.12.0 to 1.12.1 would be supported.
 - From any current release to an identical release.
 For example, a patch from 1.12.0 to 1.12.0 would be supported.
 This is useful for making configuration changes.